 What if your household income is too high to qualify for Medicaid?
 Your children might still be able to receive no-cost health insurance through the Children’s Health Insurance Program (CHIP).

 CHIP is for Texas residents who are:

-- pregnant woman of any age who want to receive health care for their unborn children
+- pregnant (at any age) and want to receive health care for their unborn children.